wso2/docs-choreo-dev/en/docs/webhooks.md

 ### Observe

 You can observe the performance of your webhook in terms of the throughput (i.e., the number of requests processed within a specific time duration) and latency (the amount of time taken to process one request).
 The observability view allows you to visualize the performance statistics via interactive graphs.

-## Use

-A project can use a webhook to receive data and activate a trigger that causes specific code to be executed based on that data.

-- Sending a chat message in a group chat when an event is added in a slack channel.
-- Generating an alert when a new issue is created in a specific Git repository.
-- Sending a notification when an event is scheduled in a google calendar.